 might say also His perfect responsibility (as sin originated from a fallen

-heavenly being, Satan), meant and means God of love has to provide an escape route for
+heavenly being, Satan), means the God who is love has to provide an escape route for

 All biblical sin offerings, teach that an innocent has to

-die for the guilty – but no animal can pay for my sins, only an innocent man
+die for the guilty because of the justice of God– but no sacrifice animal can pay for my sins, only an innocent man

 can do that, and there is not one born of man.
 So God sends His own beloved Son

 to be born of Mary, to become a real man not for a period but for ever.
 So

 there is a man in glory, for us eternally.

 It is not just an innocent man who takes our place in judgement,

 but a man who is also the second person of the triune God (Father, Son and Holy Spirit).
 This is as much